MazterGD/Palantir-Frontend/README.md

 ## 🌍 Introduction

-Galanor transforms complex astronomical concepts into interactive, visual experiences.
+Palantir transforms complex astronomical concepts into interactive, visual experiences.
 By combining real-time 3D rendering with precise orbital mechanics calculations, it provides an unparalleled platform for understanding celestial motion, asteroid trajectories, and potential impact scenarios.

-### ⚡ Why Use Galanor?
+### ⚡ Why Use Project Palantir?

 Traditional astronomy education tools are often static, disconnected, or inaccessible.
-Galanor addresses these limitations by:
+Palantir addresses these limitations by:

 - **Making Space Accessible**: Interactive 3D visualization brings the solar system to your browser
 - **Providing Scientific Accuracy**: Real NASA data with validated orbital mechanics calculations